jpcommissaris/sf-street-clean-alerts/README.md

 ## What is this?
 This is an API that alerts you to the next scheduled street cleaning date, based on the location input.

+## Inspiration
+Parking my car overnight & waking up the following morning to a $105 ticket 🤦‍♂️

-## Apple shorcut
+## Apple shortcut
-Automatically query this API on carplay disconnect via apple shortcut:
+Automatically query this API on CarPlay disconnect via Apple Shortcut:
-TODO
+TODO (working on it)

+## Raw API:
+TODO (working on exposing it in Docker - completed in dev mode)

-Why carplay disconnect?:
+Why use CarPlay disconnect?:
-- This is the best way i know of to determine when you've parked your car.
-As of writing this, apple doesn't expose their "parked car" feature on apple maps to third parties.
+- This is the best way I know of to determine when you've parked your car.
+As of writing this, Apple doesn't expose its "parked car" feature on Apple Maps to third parties.

 Does this api store your location data?:
 NO